 fbpx

 Making predictions is a great way to engage readers and excite them about the book.
+It’s also a great way to help students monitor their understanding of the story.
+The predictions help students focus on what’s happening in the story.
 We started Snowmen At Night by predicting what we think snowmen do at night.
 After we read the book, we listed what the snowmen actually did!

 Next, we sequence the story using pictures.
-As we are sequencing the story, we are orally retelling the story.
-The kids are talking, using transition words and building language skills.
+As we sequence the story, we orally retelling it.
+The kids talk, use transition words, and build language skills.

-Next, we brainstormed what we would do if we were snowmen at night and created a class chart of our ideas.
+Next, we brainstormed what we would do if we were snowmen at night and created a graphic organizer of our ideas.
 This made a great turn-and-talk lesson where the kids shared their ideas with one another and built their oral language skills.

 The students then did independent writing and drawing about what they would do if they were a snowman at night!